(1) If a person becomes a holder of shares in respect of which—

 (2) A person otherwise liable under subsection (1) is exempted from that liability if either—

-(a) he is a purchaser for value and, at the time of the purchase, he did not have actual notice of
+(a) he is a purchaser for value and, at the time of the purchase,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.